-- The use of technology to access sexually and/or violently explicit content, to post inappropriate or unauthorized pictures, and/or post threats, embarrassing, or hurtful images of GEC peers. - Engaging in sexual harassment by proposing or soliciting sexual favors, sex-based responses, or reactions especially in a way that is offensive, obscene and/or hurtful. - Bullying or otherwise making threats; physically, or verbally intimidating a GEC staff member and/or peer. - Stealing and/or attempting to steal from GEC as a school, GEC staff, and/or GEC peers, items values at \$100 or greater. - Creating, or falsifying communications, records, or documents, including phone records, text. - Committing false alarms. - Fighting or otherwise engaging in violence; causing physical harm to another person. - Malicious destruction of property causing less than \$1,000 damage. - Possession, use, sale or exchange of a dangerous weapon such as a knife, pepper spray, mace or box cutter. - The use, manufacture, sale, exchange or distribution of a drug (including marijuana) in or within 500 feet of GEC.
-(Note: see Tier 5 for more serious drug offenses.) - Suspended for a tier 1-4 infraction two times or more.
+- The use of technology to access sexually and/or violently explicit content, to post inappropriate or unauthorized pictures, and/or post threats, embarrassing, or hurtful images of GEC peers. - Engaging in sexual harassment by proposing or soliciting sexual favors, sex-based responses, or reactions especially in a way that is offensive, obscene and/or hurtful. - Bullying or otherwise making threats; physically, or verbally intimidating a GEC staff member and/or peer. - Stealing and/or attempting to steal from GEC as a school, GEC staff, and/or GEC peers, items values at \$100 or greater. - Creating, or falsifying communications, records, or documents, including phone records, text. - Committing false alarms. - Fighting or otherwise engaging in violence; causing physical harm to another person. - Malicious destruction of property causing less than \$1,000 damage. - Possession, use, sale or exchange of a dangerous weapon such as a knife or box cutter. - Possession or use of drug paraphernalia or a drug that is illegal under Federal law (including marijuana) in or within 500 feet of GEC.
+(Note: see Tier 5 for more serious drug offenses.)
+Note: any materials confiscated by GEC under this provision will be turned over to the police.

+• Suspended for a tier 1-4 infraction two times or more.